UCR-Robotics/ee144/docs/lab1.rst

   If you are fresh new to Linux, the instructions might be a bit hard to understand at this moment.
   No worries.
 Please just try it for the time being and you will have a better understanding as we move on.
   You can always ask me any question you want during lab sessions to help you better understand lab materials.
-  (Remember that there is no stupid question; even for those "too simple to ask" questions, I am always happy to answer.)
+  (Remember that there is no stupid question; even for those "too simple to ask" questions, We are always happy to answer.)

 - Next let's create a new ROS package.